thirdweb-dev/engine/README.md

 3. Update the `WALLET_PRIVATE_KEY` value on the `.env` file
 4. Run: `yarn docker`

-Locally, we use `docker-compose.yml` to spin up the supporting infra services, a postgres database, the pg-admin GUI and swaggerui altogether.
+We use `docker-compose.yml` to spin up the API Server & Worker along with supporting infra services, a postgres database and the pg-admin GUI.

 The API defaults to `http://localhost:3005`